Buckwheat Flour:

 - How many grams in a cup of Buckwheat Flour?

-- 1 cup of Buckwheat Flour weighs 120 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Buckwheat Flour weighs 120 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 120 grams of Buckwheat Flour?
+- How many grams is ¼ cup of Buckwheat Flour?